Cowes welcomes over 50,000 visiting craft during the season from March to October, and has berths suitable for all sizes and types of vessel.

 There are also several Slipways and Public Landings for launching and recovering small boats.

-Fresh water is available from all the marinas, Trinity Landing, and Town Quay.
+Fresh water is available from all the marinas, and at Trinity Landing.

 Free Pump Out

-The pump out berth, for use by any boat (with prior notice), is located on the south pontoon at Shepards Wharf Marina in Cowes.
-Please call the marina on tel: 01983 297821 to arrange access and the marina staff will be glad to help you.
-CHC levies no charges for the holding tank pump out in order to encourage more sailors and boaters to use the facility.
+The pump out berth, for use by any boat (with prior notice), is located on the south pontoon at Shepards Marina in Cowes.
+Please call the marina on 01983 297821 or VHF Ch 80 to arrange access and the marina staff will be glad to help you.
+CHC levies no charges for the holding tank pump out to encourage more sailors and boaters to use the facility.

 Fuel and Gas

-Cowes Harbour Fuels, open seven days a week, is the main facility in Cowes Harbour providing easy access and competitively priced fuel.
-It is situated on the River Medina, 200m south of the Chain Ferry underneath the large hammerhead crane.
+Open seven days a week, the Cowes Harbour Services Fuel Berth is the main facility in Cowes Harbour providing easy access and competitively priced fuel.
+It is located on the River Medina 200m south of the Chain Ferry underneath the Hammerhead Crane.
 Tel: 01983 200716.
 VHF Ch 69.

-There is a scrubbing berth at Town Quay, adjacent to the Harbour Office.
+Town Quay adjacent to the Harbour Office.
 Suitable for vessels up to 10.6m LOA and 2m draft at spring tides and 1.0m draft at neap tides.

-The Folly Inn scrubbing berth on the River Median is capable of taking vessels up to 10.6m LOA and 1.83m draft at spring tides.
-Bookings by application to the Folly Harbour Office on Tel: 07884 400046.
+Folly Inn scrubbing berth, capable of taking vessels up to 10.6m LOA and 1.83m draft at spring tides.
+Bookings by application to the Folly Harbour Office.
+Tel: 07884 400046.

-A&E service is at St Mary’s Hospital, Parkhurst Road, Newport, PO30 5TG.
+A&E service, St Mary’s Hospital, Parkhurst Road, Newport, PO30 5TG.
+For non-urgent medical enquiries call 111.